I belonged to the Y Indian Guides when I was seven. It was the YMCA’s lighter, less fascist alternative to the Boy Scouts.

 Another clip I’ve been watching is a 1969 American Bandstand.
 It’s a Top 10 Countdown, Sugar, Sugar is number 1.

-And I marvel at the guys in these videos.
+I marvel at the guys in these videos.
 They dance like that and they’re straight?
 This is America, goddamnit, they can’t do that.
 The sad thing is wondering how many of these joyous kids paid the price in Viet Nam.

 I learned of Top 40 in 1961 because of Del Shannon’s Runaway.
 I became a devotee of the Saturday morning program for the next decade.

 Feeling personally invested in that song, I was elated when it hit Number 1.
-Then Roy Orbison’s Running Scared knocked it out a couple of weeks later and I was furious.
+When Roy Orbison’s Running Scared knocked it out a couple of weeks later I was furious.
 I vowed never, ever to support that blind guy’s music again.
-A 10 year old’s lifetime grudge can’t last more than a month.
+A 10-year-old’s lifetime grudge is lucky to last a month.
 I soon became an Orbison fan too.

 There’s a 1986 clip of Del Shannon performing Runaway on David Letterman.
 After he uses his falsetto the first time he shoots Paul Shaffer a knowing grin.
 As if they’d discussed how something so silly ended up sounding so cool.